TarsCloud/TarsDocs_en/installation/source.md

 rpm -ivh https://repo.mysql.com/mysql57-community-release-el7.rpm
 yum install -y mysql
 ```

-## 1.3.
-Mysql installation

-Tars framework installation needs to read and write data in mysql, so you need to install mysql.
-If you already have mysql, you can ignore this step.

-For MySQL installation, please refer to[mysql installation](mysql.md)

 # 2. <a id="chapter-2"></a>Tars C + + development environment (required for source installation framework)